umiccpilot1/ICCKrisKringleWebApp/MAGIC_LINK_FIX_DOCUMENTATION.md

 ## Next Steps

-1. ✅ Backend is running with fixes applied
+1. âœ… Backend is running with fixes applied
-2. ✅ Test by sending a reminder email from Admin Panel
+2. âœ… Test by sending a reminder email from Admin Panel
-3. ✅ Click the email link and verify authentication works
+3. âœ… Click the email link and verify authentication works
-4. ✅ Check that wishlist form is displayed with toast notification
+4. âœ… Check that wishlist form is displayed with toast notification

 ## Success Criteria